WeTransfer/GitBuddy/README.md

 $ gitbuddy --help
 OVERVIEW: Manage your GitHub repositories with ease

-USAGE: GitBuddy <commands> <options>
+USAGE: gitbuddy [--version] <subcommand>

 OPTIONS:
-  --version   Prints the current GitBuddy version --help      Display available options
+  --version               Prints the current GitBuddy version -h, --help              Show help information.

 SUBCOMMANDS:
-  changelog   Create a changelog for GitHub repositories release     Create a new release including a changelog and publish comments on related issues
+  changelog               Create a changelog for GitHub repositories release                 Create a new release including a changelog and publish 			 													 comments on related issues.
 ```

 ### Development